Himachal Pradesh: Agriculture

 Kangra tea is grown in the Kangra valley.
-Tea plantation began in 1849, and production peaked in the late 19th century with the tea becoming popular across the globe.
+Tea plantation began in 1849, and production peaked in the late 19th century with the tea becoming popular across the globe, especially for consumption in northwestern India and for export to Central Asia.
 Production dipped sharply after the 1905 Kangra earthquake and continues to decline.
+Attempts have been made in the late 20th and early 21st centuries to revive production.
 The tea received geographical indication status in 2005.

 Industry

 Pharma hub

 Himachal Pradesh is renowned as Asia's pharmaceutical hub, housing a total of 652 pharmaceutical units.
 The state hosts a thriving ₹40,000 crore drug manufacturing industry.

 Energy

 Hydropower is one of the major sources of income generation for the state.
 The state has an abundance of hydropower resources because of the presence of various perennial rivers.
 Many high-capacity hydropower plants have been constructed which produce surplus electricity that is sold to other states, such as Delhi, Punjab and West Bengal.
 The income generated from exporting the electricity to other states is being provided as subsidy to the consumers in the state.
 The rich hydropower resources of Himachal have resulted in the state becoming almost universally electrified with around 94.8% houses receiving electricity as of 2001, as compared to the national average of 55.9%.
 Himachal's hydro-electric power production is, however, yet to be fully utilised.
 The identified hydroelectric potential for the state is 27,436 MW in five river basins while the hydroelectric capacity in 2016 was 10,351 MW.